dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/architecture.rst

 deliberately holds on to that UUID until it's very confident that UUID is no longer stored on the server.
-The reason we do this is because *orphaned* documents/UUIDs on the server can lead to faulty analysis, such as over-reporting the number of Firefox installs that stop being used.
+The reason we do this is because *orphaned* documents/UUIDs on the server can lead to faulty analysis, such as over-reporting the number of Datalus installs that stop being used.

 When uploading a new UUID, we update the state and save the state file